SANdood/Ecobee-Suite/README.md

 - **ecobee Suite Quiet Time**:  Helper application that will turn off your selection of the fan, circulation, humidifier, dehumidifier and even the whole HVAC (if desired), whenever a specified switch (real or virtual) is turned on or off (selectable).
 Reverses the actions when the switch is reset.

-- **ecobee Suite Smart Circulation**: Helper application that adjusts hourly circulation time (fan on minimum minutes) trying to get (and keep) 2 or more rooms (temperature sensors, either Ecobee or SmartThings) to within a configurable temperature difference.
+- **ecobee Suite Smart Circulation**: Helper application that adjusts hourly circulation time (fan on minimum minutes) trying to get (and keep) 2 or more rooms (temperature sensors) to within a configurable temperature difference.

 - ***NEW!*** **ecobee Suite Smart Humidity**: Helper application that will dynamically adjust the target humidity for your thermostat based on the thermostat's low temperature forecasts.
 This helper offers far more configurable options to control the calculated setpoint than does the built-in "Frost Free" setting, with live preview of the humidity levels that will be applied over the coming days given the current configuration and forecast.